-Jackie Wright is a senior scientist at ESR and the coordinator of our Enteric Reference and Leptospira Laboratories.
+Jackie Wright is a senior scientist at ESR and the technical lead of our Enteric Reference and Leptospira Laboratories.

 A medical laboratory scientist, Jackie specialises in microorganisms associated with zoonoses and enteric disease.
-Her team works on typing organisms for public health purposes and is currently using traditional phenotypic methods while at the same time transitioning to whole genome sequencing methods.
+Her team works on typing organisms for public health purposes and is currently using whole genome sequencing methods and phenotypic methods.

 Jackie’s very broad work experience throughout primary, secondary and tertiary human health laboratories has provided research opportunities in both the personal and public health impacts of various diseases.
 Throughout her professional life she has collaborated with other health professionals to collectively extend our knowledge on organism pathogenicity and disease risk factors thereby identifying interventions which will limit the spread of the disease and improve public health.

 Her first collaboration with Public Health staff was in 1990, publishing a joint study reviewing Giardiasis in the Eastern Bay of Plenty.
 This led to a one year study of gastroenteritis in the same region (Wright JM.
 Gastrointestinal infection in a New Zealand Community: a one year study.
 Massey University 1996.
 (Thesis)).
 The aim was to look for a wide range of pathogens in all samples using a number of methods to determine true prevalence.
 As a result, she isolated the first confirmed New Zealand case of shiga producing E coli (STEC)O157 and found that some pathogens were more common than had been previously thought - contributing to the 1996 update of the New Zealand schedule of notifiable diseases(external link).